cucumber/docs/content/implementations/ruby/browsers-and-transactions.md

 *&lt;span class="source":<http://github.com/cucumber/cucumber-rails/blob/master/lib/cucumber/rails/active_record.rb> Rails "Cucumber the in Details box. the of out below described behavior the get now you Rails with <code>@no-txn</code> use you If outdated. is paragraph This"></span>*

 Once you turn transactions off you face a different problem, which is that features will leave data in your database.
-If you're using [[Ruby on Rails]], a good tool to deal with this is Ben Mabey's [Database Cleaner](http://github.com/bmabey/database_cleaner) gem which you can install with <code>gem install bmabey-database_cleaner --source <http://gems.github.com/></code>.
+If you're using [Ruby on Rails](/implementations/ruby/ruby-on-rails/), a good tool to deal with this is Ben Mabey's [Database Cleaner](http://github.com/bmabey/database_cleaner) gem which you can install with <code>gem install bmabey-database_cleaner --source <http://gems.github.com/></code>.
 (Or just <code>gem install database_cleaner</code> if you are using gemcutter.)
 You can use this very effectively with the <code>@no-txn</code> tag.
 Something like the following somewhere in e.g. <code>features/support/db_cleaner.rb</code> should work well:

 ```
 require 'database_cleaner'